UBC-CIC/Research-Innovation-Knowledge-Graph/docs/UserGuide.md

 ![alt text](images/userGuide/home01.png)
 ![alt text](images/userGuide/home02.png)

-#### NOTE: "Innovation Connections" logo in this document may be replaced by the institution logo that will deploy this solution.
+#### NOTE: "Innovation Connections" logo in this document may be replaced with the logo of the institution that will deploy this solution.

 ## Main Graph

 The main graph displays all the researchers in the graph, where each researcher is represented as a node and an edge is the connection between two researchers.
 The color of each node represents which faculty they are in.
 Opening the [Graph Legend](#Graph-Legend) on the [Side Panel](#Side-Panel) will display which color represents which faculty.
 The thickness of the edge represents how well connected two researchers are, and this metric is determined by the number of papers the researchers share.

+At the bottom right of the main graph are 3 view options.
+The `+` and `-` allows the user to zoom in and out of the graph respectively.
+This can also be controlled by using the scroll wheel to zoom in and out.
+The last option returns the graph to the default zoom level.

 ## Researchers Search